openmrs/openmrs-contrib-addonindex/PUBLISHING-AN-ADD-ON.md

 	    "groupId": "org.openmrs.module",
 	    "artifactId": "reporting-omod"
 	}

+### Bintray

+If your add-on is published to Bintray, you need to specify:

+	"backend": "org.openmrs.addonindex.backend.Bintray",
+	"bintrayPackageDetails": {
+		"owner": "openmrs",
+		"repo": "owa",
+		"package": "openmrs-owa-conceptdictionary"
+	}

-### Bintray, Github Releases, etc
+### Github Releases, etc

-In the future we intend to support indexing add-ons that you have published via Bintray or Github Releases.
+In the future we intend to support indexing add-ons that you have published via Github Releases.
+We welcome other suggestions.
+(Or better, pull requests adding support for other repositories!)